cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

   - Ensure rotation for customer created custom master keys is enabled (Scored)
   - VPC flow logging should be enabled in all VPCs
   - Ensure a log metric filter and alarm exist for Management Console sign-in without MFA (Scored)
+  - Ensure a log metric filter and alarm exist for usage of "root" account (Score)
+  - Ensure a log metric filter and alarm exist for IAM policy changes (Score)
+  - Ensure a log metric filter and alarm exist for CloudTrail configuration changes (Scored)
+  - Ensure a log metric filter and alarm exist for AWS Management Console authentication failures (Scored)
+  - Ensure a log metric filter and alarm exist for disabling or scheduled deletion of customer created CMKs (Scored)
+  - Ensure a log metric filter and alarm exist for S3 bucket policy changes (Scored)
+  - Ensure a log metric filter and alarm exist for AWS Config configuration changes (Scored)
+  - Ensure a log metric filter and alarm exist for security group changes (Scored)
+  - Ensure a log metric filter and alarm exist for changes to Network Access Control Lists (NACL) (Scored)
+  - Ensure a log metric filter and alarm exist for changes to network gateways (Scored)
+  - Ensure a log metric filter and alarm exist for route table changes (Scored)
+  - Ensure a log metric filter and alarm exist for VPC changes (Scored)
+  - Ensure no security groups allow ingress from 0.0.0.0/0 to port 22 (Scored)
+  - Ensure no security groups allow ingress from 0.0.0.0/0 to port 3389 (Scored)
   - The VPC default security group should not allow inbound and outbound traffic
 ## AWS PCI DSS v3.2.1